Ukrainian Air Assault Forces: History

-The Ukrainian Air Assault Forces were created in 1992 from units of the Soviet Airborne Forces (VDV) stationed on Ukrainian territory after the dissolution of the Soviet Union on 25 December 1991.
+The Ukrainian Airmobile Forces were created in 1992 as part of the Ukrainian Ground Forces, from units of the Soviet Airborne Forces (VDV) stationed on Ukrainian territory after the dissolution of the Soviet Union on 25 December 1991.
+Part of the Soviet 98th Guards Airborne Division became the basis for the Ukrainian 1st Airmobile Division, which became known as the most capable division in the Ukrainian Ground Forces during the 1990s.

 In the 15 years after their creation, Ukrainian paratroopers have served in peacekeeping missions to the Balkans, in Iraq, Kuwait, Lebanon, Sierra Leone, Liberia, Ethiopia, Georgia and DR Congo.
 In 2007, the 13th Separate Airmobile Battalion served as part of Polish–Ukrainian Peace Force Battalion, a peacekeeping unit with Kosovo Force.

 War in Donbas and beyond

 In August 2014 the 95th Air Assault Brigade conducted a raid behind the separatist lines.
 The 95th Brigade, which had been reinforced with armor assets and attachments, launched a surprise attack on separatist lines, broke through into their rear areas, fought for 450 kilometers, and destroyed or captured numerous Russian tanks and artillery pieces before returning to Ukrainian lines and established a corridor in which the Ukrainian army units and civilians trapped at the border could retreat.
 It was one of the longest armored raids in military history.

 In 2016, the Ukrainian Airmobile Forces became an independent branch of the Armed Forces.
-Previously, they were part of Ground Forces.
+Previously, they were part of Ukrainian Ground Forces.

 On 21 November 2017 (Ukraine's Paratroopers' Day) President Petro Poroshenko stated that 469 Ukrainian paratroopers had been killed in the (ongoing) Russo-Ukrainian War.
 On 21 November 2018 he adjusted this to 487 killed.

 2017 reforms

 Air Assault Forces Day was celebrated on 2 August in Ukraine, as it was in the Soviet Union, until 2017, when it changed to 21 November 2017.
 President Poroshenko said "It is logical to celebrate your professional holiday on November 21.
 The usual August 2 is the date of the first jump of paratroopers in the Moscow Military District.
 How is it about us?
 Moscow is not Kyiv.
 Ukraine is not Russia."
 He added that "The start of the new Paratroop Day is part of the Ukrainianization of the historical and political calendar – the replacement of the Soviet-Russian imposed upon us."

 On 21 November 2017 the Air Assault Forces received its new insignia – the dome of a parachute "as a symbol of airborne units around the world" and the wings of Archangel Michael and "the flaming sword with which he hits the enemies".
 The color of the Ukrainian paratroopers was changed to maroon, and from 2017 the UkrAAF wear the maroon berets common to many Western airborne units.

+On 23 May 2018, President Poroshenko signed legislation that renamed the Airmobile Forces as the Air Assault Forces.

+On 6 November 2025 President Volodymyr Zelenskyy moved Ukraine's Air Assault Forces Day to 8 November because according to the Revised Julian calendar the feast day of its patron Saint Michael is celebrated on 8 November.